 This week is Neurodiversity Celebration Week.

-The idea of neurodiversity was first established in the 1990’s by an Australian sociologist, Judy Singer.
+The idea of neurodiversity was first established in the 1990s by an Australian sociologist, Judy Singer.
 She created the term hoping that these differences would no longer be seen as a defect or a disorder.
-It is estimated that the term “neurodiversity” can apply to 1 in 20 people who may be effected to varying degrees by a raft of conditions such as autism, dyslexia, dyspraxia OCD and epilepsy to name a few.
+It is estimated that the term “neurodiversity” can apply to 1 in 20 people who may be affected to varying degrees by a raft of conditions such as autism, dyslexia, dyspraxia OCD and epilepsy to name a few.

 At Learn with Unite, we run a range of courses aimed at increasing understanding and awareness of many of these conditions.
 Give them a go today and achieve a nationally recognised qualification.